tamton-aquib/staline.nvim/README.md

-# stalin.nvim
+# staline.nvim
-A simple statusline (hence the name stalin) for neovim in lua.
+A simple statusline (can be pronounced stalin) for neovim in lua.
 Haven't converted to a plugin yet, so you'll have to add it manually.

 ## Screenshots